LoyolaChicagoCode/hpjpc-source-java/README.md

 ------------------------------

 These instructions assume you have installed `docker`.
 See https://docs.docker.com/install/ for details.

-We also assume you are in the checkout folder for `hpjpc-source-java`.
+We also assume your current working directory is the checked out folder for the HPJPC project, e.g. `<path-to>/hpjpc-source-java`.

 ```
-cd /usr/src/hpjpc-docker
+cd /usr/src/hpjpc-source-java
 ```

 Create the docker image: